-Rural landowners who possess windy land currently benefit from the wind resource primarily by leasing their land to large wind developers who sell the wind energy.
+Rural landowners who possess windy land benefit from the wind resource primarily by leasing their land to large wind developers who sell the wind energy.
 Others have installed their own wind turbines, individually or through local small businesses including farms, and local organizations such as schools, universities, Native American Tribes, rural electric cooperatives, municipal utilities, and even religious institutions.
 These projects keep more dollars in local communities, preserve local energy independence and protect the environment.
-This is the growing field of community wind.